 - The apartments/pensions/hostels we stayed at are as follows: Sunny Central Apartment (Ljubljana) Ace of Spades hostel (Bled) Apartma-Ra (Kobarid) Gostilna Malovec (Divača) Chillout Hostel (Zagreb)

-If you would like any more advice or information about any of these or equally about any other detail mentioned in this blog, then please drop me a line.
+If you would like any more advice or information about any of these or equally about any other detail mentioned in this Slovenia road trip blog post, then please drop me a line.
 I’d be happy to be of assistance 🙂

 If you like this article, please share it on social media using the share buttons at the top of the post.
 Alternatively you can follow along on Facebook, Twitter, or Google+ or you can look me up on Instagram or Pinterest too!